Why execution quality matters

 DIY tests you can run this week

-- Chronic partials on majors ≤ 3 lots: LP depth/routing issue—ask about LP roster and minimum quote sizes.
+- Chronic partials ≤ 3 lots: LP depth/routing—ask LP roster & min quote sizes.

-- RAW/ECN: Tighter visible spreads + commission.
-Execution depends on LP mix & last-look.
-Often better for high-turnover strategies.
+- RAW/ECN: tight visible spreads + commission; quality hinges on LP mix & last-look.

-- Pro tip: Compare effective spread after slippage and commission across account types—on your own logs, not screenshots.
+- Pro tip: compare effective spread after slippage & commission on your logs.

 Checklist to grill your broker

-- What are your standard price tolerances and maximum slippage for marketable limits?
+- Price tolerances & max slippage for marketable limits?

 Glossary (fast)

-- Slippage: Executed – requested price (pips).
-Positive = price improvement.
+- Slippage: Executed – requested (pips).
+Positive = improvement.

 - Re-quote: Platform requests you accept a new price.

-- Partial fill: Less than full size is executed; remainder works again.
+- Partial fill: Less than full size filled; remainder continues.

-- Last-look: LP approval window to accept/reject after hit.
+- Last-look: LP window to accept/reject after hit.

-- LP (Liquidity Provider): Bank, non-bank market maker, or prime broker quoting two-sided prices.
+- LP: Bank/non-bank market maker or prime broker quoting two-sided prices.

 Comments (0)